rydmike/rydmike.github.io/colorscheme.md

 the [**Flexfold demo app**](https://rydmike.com/demoflexfold).
 It even has a fake semi responsive menu/rail included, so that we can see more of the branded surfaces.

+This example can even do two tricks that the [**Flexfold demo app**](https://rydmike.com/demoflexfold) cannot:

+1. It allows you to toggle the dark theme between using the defined hand tune dark scheme colors, or calculating them with the `FlexSchemeColor.toDark` method and using this result for the dark scheme instead.
+This demonstrates that for quick dark mode schemes, from a set of colors for a light theme, you can also create quick matching dark mode scheme of it without hand-picking the colors.
+For actual apps you use in a theme you propably want to define and tune the dark mode colors, but as quick way to get matching dark mode colors the method works surprisingly well and it can also be tuned with its `whiteBlend` parameter.

-This example can even do a trick the Flexfold demo app cannot, it can use the `ColorScheme` data that it has defined, and instead of creating the theme with its own `toTheme` method, it can do it with the standard `ThemeData.from` factory using this `ColorScheme`.
-If you open two versions of the example side by side, in two browser-windows, you can compare the results, not quite the same thing! **FlexSchemeColors** is working a bit of its theming magic in comparison.
+2. It can use the `ColorScheme` data that it has defined, and instead of creating the theme with its own `toTheme` method, it can do it with the standard `ThemeData.from` factory using this `ColorScheme`.
+If you open two versions of the example side by side, in two browser-windows, you can compare the results, not quite the same thing!
+   **FlexSchemeColors** is working a bit of its theming magic in comparison.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5al.png?raw=true" alt="ColorScheme example 5 light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5bl.png?raw=true" alt="ColorScheme example 5b light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5fl.png?raw=true" alt="ColorScheme example 5f light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5gl.png?raw=true" alt="ColorScheme example 5g light" width="190"/>